progmaticltd/homebox/docs/development.md

 - TCP/143 and TCP/993: IMAP and IMAPS
 - TCP/110 and TCP/995: POP3 and POP3S
 - TCP/587: [Submission](https://en.wikipedia.org/wiki/Opportunistic_TLS).
-- TCP/465: [SMTPS](https://en.wikipedia.org/wiki/SMTPS) (this one is kept for compatibility with some old devices, but perhaps will be removed soon)
+- TCP/465: [SMTPS](https://en.wikipedia.org/wiki/SMTPS) (this one is kept for compatibility with some old devices)
 - TCP/4190: ManageSieve.
 Used to remotely access your mail filters, for instance with [thunderbird sieve plugin](https://addons.mozilla.org/en-US/thunderbird/addon/sieve/).
 - TCP/443: HTTPS access for the webmail and also Outlook autodiscover feature.
 - TCP/5222 and TCP/5269: Jabber, clients to server and server to server implementation.
 - UDP/53 and TCP/53: DNS Server.

 ### Bridging your workstation